What To Do When Someone Has Died

-You may want to get several copies of the death certificate, as various authorities may need it.
+It may be a good idea to get several copies of the death certificate, as various authorities may need it.
 For example banks and life insurance companies.

 Please don’t be pressured by medical staff into appointing a funeral director straight away.
 They may offer a suggestion as to who to use but you don’t need to take it.
 There’s no rush to make a decision about who to appoint.
 Give yourself some time to consider how you’d like to approach arranging the funeral.

-You may wish to use a funeral director to take care of the person who has died and to make arrangements for the funeral.
+You may wish to appoint a funeral director (such as Poetic Endings) to take care of the person who has died and to make arrangements for the funeral.
 A funeral director will guide you through the many choices you have – from coffins to hearses, embalming and spending time with the person who has died.

 Direct cremation is when the person who has died is collected from the place of death and cremated with no ceremony and no mourners.
 It’s become increasingly popular in recent years with people who have disregarded the need for a funeral ceremony.

 A good funeral can be profound and transformational in helping the people left behind to accept and acknowledge the death of someone close to them.
 A funeral doesn’t have to be like the ones you’ve been to in the past; you can create a funeral that works for you and helps your grieving process.